1977 Year in Review

-A 3rd weekly division was introduced for the 1977 season; an 8-cylinder stock car division dubbed the Street Stocks implemented by United president Harvey Tattersall Jr in hopes to boost car counts.
+A 3rd weekly division was introduced for the 1977 season; an 8-cylinder stock car division dubbed the Street Stocks.
+United president Harvey Tattersall Jr was looking to boost car counts.
 The Grand Americans began to lose weekly competitors due to the escalating costs to be competitive.
 The Street Stock division debuted on May 7, 1977 with a 3 car, 5-lap race won by Dennis Kardos.
-Half way through the season, their feature lengths were increased to 20 laps and by season's end, the car counts were booming.
+Half way through the season, their feature lengths were increased to 20 laps and by season’s end, they were approaching full fields.
 Bob Faiella won a division best 6 times and took the points title by only 4 points over Kardos and 16 over Ed Reed.
 Collectively, those top 3 point runners won 10 of the 13 events during the inaugural season.

-The season opening Blast Off '77 Modified open competition brought many of the region's best drivers to the shoreline oval – though many endured rough nights during qualifying this year.
-Geoff Bodine had a tough go-around driving Dick Armstrong's #1.
-He crashed in both his heat & the feature – his night ending with a DNF.
+The season opening Blast Off ’77 Modified open competition brought many of the region’s best drivers to the shoreline oval – though many endured rough nights during qualifying this year.
+Geoff Bodine had a tough night driving Dick Armstrong’s #1.
+He crashed in both his heat & the feature.
 Ollie Silva crashed violently during his heat – an incident which also involved Ron Bouchard.
-Silva was uninjured but done for the night as well.
-Bouchard's team, however, was able to get him back out for the consolation round.
-He not only won that event but went on to capture the 100 lap victory as well in the Judkins #2X Vega – surviving challenges from both Fred DeSarro and Bob Polverari who finished behind Bouchard at the checkereds.
+Silva was uninjured but done for the night.
+Bouchard’s team, however, was able to get him back out for the consolation round.
+He not only won that event but went on to capture the 100 lap victory as well in the Judkins #2x Vega – surviving challenges from both Fred DeSarro and Bob Polverari who finished behind Bouchard at the checkereds.